-The application of this framework to Theorem \ref{thm:fastpulsed} proceeds by a double-limit argument.
-By first working in the strong-chaos regime ($\alpha \to \infty$), we establish the existence of a spectral gap and identify a leading resonance $\lambda_\alpha$ such that $|\lambda_\alpha| > \alpha^2/4$ for the ideal operator $\alpha^2 \e^{2\pi i g}\mathcal{L}_\alpha$, see \eqref{eq:Lalpha}-\eqref{eq:comp-intro} and Theorem~\ref{thm:main eigenvalue}.
-We then prove a uniform-in-$\eps$ Lasota--Yorke inequality, ensuring that this leading eigenvalue is spectrally isolated and stable under the singular perturbation of diffusion.
+We apply this framework through a double-limit argument.
+In the strong-chaos regime $\alpha \to \infty$, we first analyze the ideal operator and identify a leading resonance $\lambda_\alpha$ for $\alpha^2 \e^{2\pi i g}\mathcal{L}_\alpha$ satisfying $|\lambda_\alpha| > \alpha^2/4$ (see \eqref{eq:Lalpha}--\eqref{eq:comp-intro} and Theorem~\ref{thm:main eigenvalue}).
+We then establish a Lasota--Yorke inequality that is uniform in $\varepsilon$, which ensures that this eigenvalue is isolated and persists under the singular perturbation induced by diffusion.

-\begin{remark} Our analysis is further complicated by the fact that the functional spaces we work on depend intrinsically on the stretching parameter $\alpha$.
-Extracting useful spectral behavior from the limiting object as $\alpha \to \infty$ requires careful, quantitative (in $\alpha$) estimates on the resolvent and an adaptation of the ideas in \cite{Keller_Liverani}.
-The resonances obtained in this limit provide the necessary spectral anchor for the perturbative treatment of the diffusive term. \end{remark}
+\begin{remark} A key technical difficulty is that the anisotropic spaces depend on the stretching parameter $\alpha$.
+Extracting spectral information in the limit $\alpha \to \infty$ therefore requires quantitative control of the resolvent, as well as a refinement of the Keller--Liverani framework to track this dependence.
+The limiting resonances provide the spectral anchor for the perturbative analysis of the diffusive problem. \end{remark}

-\subsection{Outline of the proof of Theorem \ref{thm:fastpulsed}}
+\subsection{Outline of the proof of Theorem \ref{thm:fastdynamo}}

 As hinted throughout the introduction, our proof relies on three key propositions.
 The goal of this section is to demonstrate how, once these building blocks are established, one can deduce the existence of a fast dynamo via the abstract results of Propositions \ref{prop:lasota_yorke abstract} and \ref{prop:liverani-keller}.

-In Section \ref{sec:anisotropic}, we construct suitable anisotropic Banach spaces $(X,\|\cdot\|)$ and $(X_w,|\cdot|_w)$ that satisfy the assumptions of Proposition \ref{prop:lasota_yorke abstract} and depend intrinsically on the large parameter $\alpha \in 2\mathbb{N}$.
-We suppress this dependence for brevity, though we note that extracting uniform spectral behavior as $\alpha \to \infty$ requires careful, quantitative resolvent estimates.

-The first crucial ingredient is a Lasota--Yorke inequality, which provides the spectral gap necessary for isolated eigenvalues.
+In Section \ref{sec:anisotropic}, we construct suitable anisotropic Banach spaces $(X,\|\cdot\|)$ and $(X_w,|\cdot|_w)$ satisfying the assumptions of Proposition \ref{prop:lasota_yorke abstract}.
+These spaces depend intrinsically on the large parameter $\alpha \in 2\mathbb{N}$; we suppress this dependence for brevity, though extracting uniform spectral behaviour as $\alpha \to \infty$ requires quantitative resolvent estimates.
+The first key ingredient is a Lasota--Yorke inequality.